The Dangers Of DIY Injectable Treatments

 It’s fair to say that many people have turned to do-it-yourself during lockdown.
-However, some have taken DIY to the extreme by injecting their own botox and fillers.
+However, some have taken this to the extreme with DIY injectable treatments.

 Anecdotally, various media reports suggest aesthetic practitioners across the UK have been seeing a noted uptick in at-home injectables.
 This has coincided with both lockdown periods.